scopear/ai-codereviewer/README.md

           exclude: "**/*.json, **/*.md" # Optional: exclude patterns separated by commas
 ```

-4. Replace `your-username` with your GitHub username or organization name where the AI Code Reviewer repository is
-   located.

-5. Customize the `exclude` input if you want to ignore certain file patterns from being reviewed.
+4. Customize the `exclude` input if you want to ignore certain file patterns from being reviewed.

-6. Commit the changes to your repository, and AI Code Reviewer will start working on your future pull requests.
+5. Commit the changes to your repository, and CDS AI Code Reviewer will start working on your future pull requests.

 ## How It Works

-The AI Code Reviewer GitHub Action retrieves the pull request diff, filters out excluded files, and sends code chunks to
+The CDS AI Code Reviewer GitHub Action retrieves the pull request diff, filters out excluded files, and sends code chunks to
 the OpenAI API.
 It then generates review comments based on the AI's response and adds them to the pull request.

 ## Contributing

 Contributions are welcome!
-Please feel free to submit issues or pull requests to improve the AI Code Reviewer GitHub
+Please feel free to submit issues or pull requests to improve the CDS AI Code Reviewer GitHub
 Action.

 Let the maintainer generate the final package (`yarn build` & `yarn package`).